-The financial statements for the year ended December 31, 2017 incorporated in this prospectus by reference to the Annual Report on Form 20-F for the year ended December 31, 2019 have been so incorporated in reliance on the report (which contains an explanatory paragraph disclosing that the Company has entered into significant contracts with CMA CGM, a related party and the main source of the Company's operating revenue, as described in Note 2(a) to the financial statements) of PricewaterhouseCoopers Audit, an independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.
+The consolidated financial statements incorporated in this Prospectus by reference to the Annual Report on Form 20-F for the year ended December 31, 2020 have been so incorporated in reliance on the report (which contains an explanatory paragraph disclosing that the Company has entered into significant contracts with CMA CGM, a related party and the main source of the Company's operating revenue, as described in Note 2(a) to the financial statements) of PricewaterhouseCoopers S.A., an independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.

-The industry information attributed to MSI throughout this prospectus, including by incorporation by reference to the 2019 Annual Report, has been reviewed by MSI, which has confirmed to us that such information accurately describes the container shipping market.
+The industry information attributed to MSI throughout this prospectus, including by incorporation by reference to the 2020 Annual Report, has been reviewed by MSI, which has confirmed to us that such information accurately describes the container shipping market.